7 Data import

 #> 6 6 Güvenç Attila Ice cream Lunch only 6

 In the favourite.food column, there are a bunch of food items, and then the character string N/A, which should have been a real NA that R will recognize as “not available”.
 This is something we can address using the na argument.
-By default, read_csv() only recognizes empty strings ("") in this dataset as NAs, we want it to also recognize the character string "N/A".
+By default, read_csv() only recognizes empty strings ("") in this dataset as NAs, and we want it to also recognize the character string "N/A".

 students <- read_csv("data/students.csv", na = c("N/A", ""))